 Type of Award: Cooperative Agreement.
 HHS involvement in this program is listed in the Activities Section above.
-Fiscal Year Funds: 2005.

-Approximate Total Funding: \$1,220,000 (This amount is an estimate for the five-year project period, and is subject to availability of funds).
+Fiscal Year Funds: FY 2005.
+Approximate Total Funding: \$1-1.8 million per year, over four years; or approximately \$5.5 million.
+(This amount is an estimate, and is subject to availability of funds.)

-Approximate Number of Awards: One.
+Approximate Number of Awards:

-Approximate Average Award: \$244,000.
-(This amount is for the first 12-month budget period, and includes direct costs.)
+Approximate Average Award: \$1.8 million.
+(This amount is for the first 12 month budget period and includes both direct and indirect costs.)

-Floor of Award Range: \$244,000.
-Ceiling of Award Range: \$325,000.
-(This ceiling is for the first 12 month budget period.)
+Floor of Award Range: \$1 million.
+Ceiling of Award Range: \$1.8 million.
 Anticipated Award Date: September 15, 2005.

 Budget Period Length: 12 months.
-Project Period Length: Five years.
-Throughout the project period, HHS' commitment to continuation of awards
+Project Period Length: Four years.